Readers.h

 - Careful

-recovery- After invalid input the functions call
+cinrecovery- After invalid input the functions call

-to remove the bad token and any leftover input so subsequent reads are clean. cin.peek() != '\n'
+cin.clear()andcin.ignore(numeric_limits<streamsize>::max(), '\n')to remove the bad token and any leftover input so subsequent reads are clean. cin.peek() != '\n'is used to detect trailing input on the same line (helps avoid accepting12abcas12).

 - After invalid input the functions call